-Written by Rachel, a member of ENO Baylis Youth Company.
+Written by Rachel, a member of ENO Engage Youth Company.

 Read about Rachel’s experience of the Youth Company’s fourth module.
 The group took part in an onstage workshop with ENO Staff Director Elaine Tyler Hall alongside La traviata cast members Lukhanyo Moyake and Claudio Boyle.
 They also visited members of the ENO technical departments, including the drawing office, wigs and make-up room and costume department.